Rosedale station (LIRR)

-Rosedale is a station on the Long Island Rail Road's Atlantic Branch in the Rosedale neighborhood of Queens, New York City.
-The station is at Sunrise Highway, Francis Lewis Boulevard and 243rd Street.
-Rosedale is part of the CityTicket program and is in Zone 3.
+Rosedale is a station on the Long Island Rail Road's Atlantic Branch.
+The station is located in the Rosedale neighborhood of Queens, New York City, at Sunrise Highway (NY 27), Francis Lewis Boulevard, and 243rd Street.
+The station is included in the MTA's CityTicket program.

-On weekdays, the station is served by Far Rockaway Branch trains and Long Beach Branch trains bypass the station.
-This setup is reversed on weekends.

 History

 Rosedale station was originally built by the South Side Railroad of Long Island.
-Depending on the source, the station was built either on October 28, 1867, May 1870, or July 1871.
+Depending on the source, the original station was built either on October 28, 1867, in May 1870, or in July 1871.
 It was originally named "Foster's Meadow."
-The station was abandoned in 1889, but may have been used as a freight house when the second station was built that year, and renamed "Rosedale" in 1892.
+The station was abandoned in 1889 but may have been subsequently used as a freight house.

-From there, the station has a similar history to nearby Laurelton station.
-The eastbound facilities were relocated south of the former station on November 26, 1941 in anticipation of a future grade elimination project, but returned north on March 10, 1942, when the project was canceled probably due to concentration on surplus for World War II.
-All facilities were relocated south of the former location again between November 16–18, 1948 when the grade elimination project was resumed.
+The second station was built also in 1889, and renamed "Rosedale" in 1892.
+The eastbound station facilities were relocated south of the former station on November 26, 1941, in anticipation of a future grade separation project, but they returned north on March 10, 1942, when the project was halted – likely due to concentration on surplus for World War II.
+All facilities were ultimately relocated south of the former location again between November 16–18, 1948 when the grade separation project resumed.
 Temporary facilities were built south of the former location on the same days, while the second depot was razed that month.

-The third elevated station finally opened for westbound trains on October 31, 1950, and for eastbound trains on November 27, 1950.
+The current elevated station finally opened for westbound trains on October 31, 1950, and for eastbound trains on November 27, 1950.